-We mentioned a while back when you use A/Av (aperture priority) mode your shutter speed may go too slow for handheld shots.
+We mentioned a while back when you use A (aperture priority) mode your shutter speed may go too slow for handheld shots.
 But there is an opportunity there to exploit for some more creative landscapes.
-We’ll now have a look at how you can create silky-smooth waterscapes.
+Have a look how you can create silky-smooth waterscapes.

 If you’ve decided to use a ND filter and your shot is still looking underexposed, despite changing the aperture, then playing with a slow shutter speed is a fun combination.